daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Wall With Teeth:** You inflict 2 additional points of damage with all attacks when using your Living Wall ability.
 Enabler.

+**War Flesh:** You can instantly transform your hands and feet into claws, and your human teeth into fangs, or revert to your normal human appearance.
+When you make attacks with your claws or fangs, they count as medium weapons instead of light weapons.
+Enabler.

 **Ward:** You have a shield of energy around you at all times that helps deflect attacks.
 You gain +1 to Armor.
 Enabler.

 **Warding Shield:** You have +1 to Armor while you are using a shield.
 Enabler.